pluscloudopen/docs/content/en/docs/working-with-pco/images-and-instances/_index.md

 #### Suspend Instance
 Suspending the instance will shut down your instance with all its ressources.
 Resuming it will start it again.
 #### Shelve Instance
+Shelving an instance is similar to suspending it.
+The memory is not saved, though.
+You could use shelving for instances you don't need over the weekend but want to use again for the next work week.
+#### Resize Instance
+This dialogue allows you to change some "dimensions" of your instance (like Memory, CPUs and root disk size) by choosing a new flavor.
+Furthermore you can choose wether you want an unpartitioned disk or you want to partiton the disk yourself.
+The resizing might take some time.
+#### Lock Instance
+You can prevent accidental change and/or deletion of your instance by "locking" it.
+A small lock symbol will be displayed for locked instances in Horizon.
+Administrators of the platform can unlock instances, though.
+#### Soft Reboot Instance
+This will try to shut down all applications before rebooting the instance.
+#### Hard Reboot Instance
+The instance will be rebooted without giving applications time to shut down.
+#### Shut Off Instance
+Instances will be switched off immediately.
+This might lead to filesystem checks or database recovery operations when the instance is switched on again.
+#### Rebuild Instance
+Rebuilding allows you to re-create an instance but changing characteristics of it (like using a different image).
+The UUID, volumes and ports of the instance will stay the same.
+Using it on instances with ceph volumes will not work, though.
+#### Delete instance
+The instance will be deleted.
+All used ressources will be given back to the pool.